ssilverman/QNEthernet/README.md

 4. `StreamDecorator`: A `Stream` decorator meant to be used as a base class.
    This provides `printf` checking on those platforms that don't by default in their `Stream`/`Print` implementation.

+All the classes implement a `write(const void*, size_t)` convenience function for writing data from pointers of any type.

 ### `operator bool()` and `explicit`